matthewdtowles/computerSystemsAndArchitecture/notes/3-cpuAndMemory.md

 - Memory is built from RAM chips
 - 4M x 16 memory means:
   - memory is 4M long and 16 bits wide
-  - each word is 16 bits and up to 4M words can be held in memory
+  - word = 16 bits, 4M words
   - We would need 2^22 addresses
     - start at 0, end at ((2^22) - 1)
       - Amount of bits required for memory address:  22